Machine Learning Force Fields: Introduction

 Most conventional FFs model chemical interactions as a sum over bonded and non-bonded terms\cite{gonzalez2011force,unke2020high}.
 The former can be described with simple functions of the distances between directly bonded atoms, or angles and dihedrals between atoms sharing some of their bonding partners.
 The non-bonded terms consider pair-wise combinations of atoms, typically by modeling electrostatics with Coulomb's law (assuming a point charge at each atom's position) and dispersion with a Lennard-Jones potential\cite{jones1924determination}.
 Due to the computational efficiency of these terms, such classical FFs allow to study systems consisting of many thousands of atoms.
-However, while offering a qualitatively reasonable description of chemical interactions, the quality of MD simulations, and hence the insights that can be obtained from them, are ultimately limited by the accuracy of the underlying FF.\cite{vitalini2015dynamic} This is particularly problematic when polarization, or many-body interactions in general, are of major importance, as these effects are not adequately modeled by the terms described above.
-While it is possible to improve an FF's accuracy (in exchange for computational efficiency) by explicitly accounting for such effects\cite{rasmussen2007force,shi2013polarizable,lopes2013polarizable,unke2017minimal}, it is not always clear \textit{a priori} when this is necessary.
+However, while offering a qualitatively reasonable description of chemical interactions, the quality of MD simulations, and hence the insights that can be obtained from them, are ultimately limited by the accuracy of the underlying FF.\cite{vitalini2015dynamic} This is particularly problematic when polarization, or many-body interactions in general, are of significant importance, as these effects are not adequately modeled by the terms described above.
+While it is possible to construct polarizable FFs\cite{halgren2001polarizable,warshel2007polarizable,shi2013polarizable,lopes2013polarizable} or account for other important effects, e.g.\ anisotropic charge distributions\cite{rasmussen2007force,unke2017minimal}, to improve accuracy (in exchange for computational efficiency), it is not always clear \textit{a priori} when such modifications are necessary.
 Beyond that, conventional FFs require a preconceived notion of bonding patterns and thus cannot describe bond breaking or bond formation.
 While there exist reactive FFs offering an approximated description of reactions\cite{warshel1980empirical,van2001reaxff,nagy2014multisurface}, they are often not sufficiently accurate for quantitative studies or restricted to specific types of reactions.
 Mixed quantum mechanics/molecular mechanics (QM/MM) treatments\cite{senn2009qm} pose an alternative solution: Here, the SE is only solved for a small part of the system where high accuracy is required or reactions may take place, e.g.\ the active site of an enzyme.
 Meanwhile, all remaining atoms are treated at the FF level of accuracy.
-Although this is more efficient than a pure quantum-mechanical approach, it is often necessary to model a large number of atoms at the QM level for converged results\cite{kulik2016large}, which is still highly computationally demanding.\\
+Although this is more efficient than a pure quantum-mechanical approach, it is often necessary to model a large number of atoms at the QM level for converged results\cite{kulik2016large}, which is still highly computationally demanding.